|With commercial broth and some already cooked chicken you stored in the freezer, this comforting chicken and noodle dish comes together in no time.|

 As a blogger of food recipes based on what we eat in our house, I often make the same dishes over and over just like any other home cook.
 For those of us who frequently write our own recipes, we also like to take these opportunities of cooking to bring new ideas and recipes to our readers in the form of something new that we can publish too.
 What started as a thought of chicken noodle soup, quickly turned to something more like a creamy soup.
 Then I thought I would change the noodle up a bit from my usual egg noodle.
 Then I thought of one of my favorite comfort food meals - Homestyle Chicken and Noodles.
 Then I decided to transform this creamy base into a sort of shortcut chicken and noodles and viola, this recipe was born!

 Better Than Bouillon is a product you see me mention often here on my site, though I usually do list it as an optional ingredient.
 It is a wonderful enhancement, especially when using a commercial broth as opposed to a homemade stock, and I love to use it as a flavor booster.
 I am not at all surprised to see all the new concentrated stocks in the stores now, because that's pretty much what Better Than Bouillon is - a super concentrated product.
-It is not a necessary ingredient of course, but I think it adds a great deal of "homemade" flavor.
+It is not a necessary ingredient of course, but I think it adds a great deal of "homemade" flavor, and you can, of course, use those as the substitute for commercial broth here as well.

 I also love Barilla pastas.
 They are a consistent, quality dry noodle product, so when I saw this cut spaghetti on the store shelf one day, I grabbed a box figuring somewhere along the line I'd come across a use for them for soup or something.
 Simply uniform, broken pieces of very thin spaghetti noodles, they were perfect for this dish, but it wouldn't be much more to just break up the dry noodles yourself either, or just use your favorite pasta.